-In addition, a trap-neuter-release program, where volunteers spay and neuter wild cats, might be available in your city.
+In addition, a trap-neuter-release program, where volunteers take wild cats to clinics to be spayed and neutered, might be available in your city.
 After all, fewer wild kittens roaming your neighborhood means fewer cats to deal with in your yard.

 You can help the trap-neuter-release program in your community in a few simple ways:

 - Take cats that have been caught to the clinic, and, after surgery, to a place where they can rest.
 Transportation volunteers are much needed.

 - Keep cats after surgery in your garage or spare room.
 Clinics need volunteers to hold cats while they recover.

 - Spread word about the program to your neighbors or in areas where there are lots of stray cats.

 - Volunteer at your local clinical to fundraise, keep track of cats, and answer calls and emails.